 Southwest Airlines Infant Policy

-Want to know, “How do I add a lap infant to my Southwest reservation?”
-Southwest's lap infant policy covers seating, stroller arrangements, paperwork, and infant requirements.
+Want to know how you can add a lap infant to your Southwest reservation.
+The process is simple and straightforward and must be done by contacting Southwest directly.
 This comprehensive guide educates passengers about everything necessary to know when traveling with children on Southwest Airlines.

 Does Southwest Airlines Allow Infants On Lap?

-Yes, According to the Southwest Airlines infant policy, the airlines allows infants between two weeks to two years old child to board on a passenger’s lap.
-Some of the conditions that are unavailable when traveling with lap infant Southwest are mentioned below.
+Yes, According to the infant policy, the airlines allows infants between two weeks to two years old to board on a passenger’s lap.
+Some of the conditions that are unavailable when traveling with Southwest are mentioned below.

 • The infant traveling must be over 14 days old.